haraka/Haraka/docs/plugins/tls.md

     192.168.1.3=true

-The following settings can be specified in config/tls.ini.
-The [Node.js TLS](http://nodejs.org/api/tls.html) page has additional information about these options.
+The [Node.js TLS](http://nodejs.org/api/tls.html) page has additional information about the following options.

-### requestCert

-Whether a server should request a certificate from a connecting client.
-Only applies to server connections.

-    `requestCert=[true|false]`  (default: true)

-### rejectUnauthorized

-Emits an 'error' event when certificate verification fails.

-    `rejectUnauthorized=[true|false]`  (default: false)

 ### ciphers